-1. Licensees shall provide permanent radiation shielding where necessary to facilitate personnel access to valves and allow manual operation of the valves locally.
-Licensee may use alternatives such as providing features to facilitate manual operation of valves from remote locations, as discussed further in this guidance under Requirement 1.2.2, or relocate the vent valves to areas that are significantly less challenging to operator access/actions.

-- 2. In accordance with Requirement 1.2.8, the HCVS shall be designed for pressures that are consistent with the higher of the primary containment design pressure and the primary containment pressure limit (PCPL), as well as including dynamic loading resulting from system actuation.
+- Licensees shall provide permanent radiation shielding where necessary to facilitate personnel access to valves and allow manual operation of the valve locally.
+Licensee may use alternatives such as providing features to facilitate manual operation of valves from remote locations, as discussed further in this guidance under Requirement 1.2.2 or relocate the vent valves to areas that are significantly less challenging to operator access/actions. - 2.
+In accordance with Requirement 1.2.8, the HCVS shall be designed for pressures that are consistent with maximum containment design pressures as well as dynamic loading resulting from system actuation.
 In addition, the system shall be leak-tight.
 As such, ventilation duct work (i.e., sheet metal) shall not be utilized in the design of the HCVS.
 Licensees should perform appropriate testing, such as hydrostatic or pneumatic testing, to establish the leak-tightness of the HCVS. - 3.
 The HCVS release to outside atmosphere shall be at an elevation higher than adjacent plant structures.
 Release through existing plant stacks is considered acceptable, provided the guidance under Requirement 1.2.6 is satisfied.
-If the release from HCVS is through a vent stack different than the plant stack, the elevation of the stack should be higher than the nearest building or structure. - Requirement 1.2.1 The HCVS shall have the capacity to vent the steam/energy equivalent of 1 percent of licensed/rated thermal power (unless a lower value is justified by analyses), and be able to maintain containment pressure below the primary containment design pressure. - Staff Position: Beyond design basis external events such as a prolonged SBO could result in the loss of active containment heat removal capability.
-The primary design objective of the HCVS is to provide sufficient venting capacity to prevent a long-term overpressure failure of the containment by keeping the containment pressure below the primary containment design pressure and the PCPL.
-The PCPL may be dictated by other factors, such as the maximum containment pressure at which the safety relief valves (SRVs) and the HCVS valves can be opened and closed.
+If the release from HCVS is through a vent stack different than the plant stack, the elevation of the stack should be higher than the nearest building or structure. - Requirement 1.2.1 The HCVS shall have the capacity to vent the steam/energy equivalent of 1 percent of licensed/rated thermal power (unless a lower value is justified by analyses), and be able to maintain containment pressure below the primary containment design pressure.

-The NRC staff has determined that, for a vent sized under conditions of constant heat input at a rate equal to 1 percent of rated thermal power and containment pressure equal to the lower of the primary containment design pressure and the PCPL, the exhaust-flow through the vent would be sufficient to prevent the containment pressure from increasing.
-This determination is based on studies that have shown that the torus suppression capacity is typically sufficient to absorb the decay heat generated during at least the first three hours following the shutdown of the reactor with suppression pool as the source of injection, that decay heat is typically less than 1 percent of rated thermal power three hours following shutdown of the reactor, and that decay heat continues to decrease to well under 1 percent, thereafter.
-Licensees shall have an auditable engineering basis for the decay heat absorbing capacity of their suppression pools, selection of venting pressure such that the HCVS will have sufficient venting capacity under such conditions to maintain containment pressure at or below the primary containment design pressure and the PCPL.
-If required, venting capacity shall be increased to an appropriate level commensurate with the licensee's venting strategy.
-Licensees may also use a venting capacity sized under conditions of constant heat input at a rate lower than 1 percent of thermal power if it can be justified by analysis that primary containment design pressure and the PCPL would not be exceeded.
-In cases where plants were granted, have applied, or plan to apply for power uprates, the licensees shall use 1 percent thermal power corresponding to the uprated thermal power.
+Beyond design basis external events such as a prolonged SBO could result in the loss of active containment heat removal capability.
+The primary design objective of the HCVS is to provide sufficient venting capacity to prevent a long-term overpressure failure of the containment.
+The NRC staff has determined that a vent sized under conditions of constant heat input at a rate equal to 1 percent of rated thermal power and containment pressure equal to the primary containment pressure limit is sufficient to prevent the containment pressure from increasing any further.
+This determination is based on studies that have shown that the torus suppression capacity is sufficient to remove decay heat generated during the first three hours following the shutdown of the reactor, that decay heat is typically less than 1 percent of rated thermal power three hours following shutdown of the reactor, and continues to decrease to well under 1 percent, thereafter.
+Licensees shall have an auditable engineering basis that provides reasonable assurance that the HCVS will have sufficient venting capacity under such conditions.
+Licensees may also use a venting capacity sized under conditions of constant heat input at a rate lower than 1 percent of thermal power if it can be justified by analysis that containment design pressure would not be exceeded.
+In cases where plants were granted, have applied, or plan to apply for extended power uprate (EPU), the licensees shall use 1 percent thermal power corresponding to the EPU thermal power.
 The basis for the venting capacity shall give appropriate consideration of where venting is being performed from (i.e., wetwell or drywell) and the difference in pressure between the drywell and the suppression chamber.
-Vent sizing for multi-unit sites must take into consideration simultaneous venting from all the units, and ensure that venting on one unit does not negatively impact the ability to vent on the other units.